 1. Enter the vehicle and close the door.
-Sit back and adjust the front seat.
+Sit back and adjust the seat.

-2. The seat belt latch plate is on the outboard side of the front seat, next to your arm.
+2. The seat belt latch plate is above the back of the front seat, next to your arm.
 Grasp the latch plate and pull out the belt.
 Slide the latch plate up the webbing as far as necessary to allow the belt to go around your lap.